ecotaxa/ecotaxa_py_client/docs/CollectionsApi.md

 Update Collection

 **Update the collection**.
-Note that some updates are silently failing when not compatible  with the composing projects.   **Returns NULL upon success.**   🔒 *For admins only.*
+Note that some updates are silently failing when not compatible  with the composing projects.   🔒 *For admins only.*

 ### Example